 Improving the access to connectivity might be a priority for all of us.
-The example of the Search and Rescue activities in the Alpine Region is fundamental to understand that without connectivity the life-saving services are highly compromised.
-It's of course also true in the mountains, in the sea and in rural areas.
+The example of the Alpine region and the example of Search and Rescue activities in the area is Improving the access to connectivity might be a priority for all of us to understand that without connectivity the life-saving services are highly compromised.
+It's of course true in the mountains, in the sea but also in rural areas.